lewishowles/components/src/components/messaging/notification-handler/notification-handler.md

 Default: `No new notifications`

-The text to show when no notifications are being displayed, either because none were provided, none were viable, or all notification have been marked as read and should not be shown.
+The text to show when no notifications are being displayed.

 ### `mark-all-read-label`